YutaroHayakawa/vale-bpf/README.md

 ### Linux
 Since netmap/VALE and generic-ebpf works for Linux, we can run vale-bpf on Linux.

-For programming, please see examples in **apps/vale-bpf/ebpf-examples**.
+Please see examples in **apps/vale-bpf**.

 ### Linux native
 We have experimental support for Linux's native eBPF(vale-bpf-native).
 Unlike our generic-ebpf, it can be integrated with other Linux's eBPF functionality like map, tail-call or object pinning and even with bcc toolchains.
 It's eBPF context struct (struct vale\_bpf\_md) is binary compatible with XDP's one.
 So, we can reuse verifier and (almost all) helper functions for XDP.
 Program you need to write is defferent from XDP's one.
-Please see examples in **apps/vale-bpf-native/ebpf-examples**.
+Please see examples in **apps/vale-bpf-native**.

 ## Requirements